Celtic Woman: 2011–2012: Believe, A Christmas Celebration

+2013–2014

+In July 2013, Celtic Woman released a promotional video on its YouTube channel for a new PBS special, due to be screened in early 2014.
+On 24 February 2014, Celtic Woman released a new CD/DVD set and PBS Special, called Celtic Woman: Emerald - Musical Gems.
+It features Lisa Lambe, Chloë Agnew, Máiréad Nesbitt, and Susan McFadden.
+The DVD was filmed in April 2013 at a tour stop in South Bend, Indiana and was aired on PBS, starting in March.

 Celtic Woman took "Believe" on tour again from February to June 2013, with the same line-up.
-On 15 January 2013, Lisa Kelly announced her intentions to open "The Lisa Kelly Voice Academy", located in Peachtree City, GA, and confirmed that she would not be returning to Celtic Woman.
+On 15 January 2013, Lisa Kelly announced her intentions to open "The Lisa Kelly Voice Academy", located in Peachtree City, Georgia, and confirmed that she would not be returning to Celtic Woman.
 Her husband, Scott Porter, also announced his departure as CEO of Celtic Woman.

 On 5 August 2013, Chloë Agnew announced that she was taking a break from Celtic Woman to focus on solo projects.
 She was replaced by Derry-born singer Mairéad Carlin for the second "Believe" European tour.

 Celtic Woman took "Believe" to Europe in October 2013 and visited the US on their Symphony Tour in December 2013.
 The lineup featured Carlin, McFadden, Lambe and Nesbitt.
 The Australian Tour for "Believe", previously scheduled for September 2013, was rescheduled to January 2014.

 Celtic Woman toured in the US from February to June 2014 on their Emerald Tour to promote their new album called Celtic Woman: Emerald Musical Gems.
 Lynn Hilary came back for the Emerald Tour as Lisa Lambe left in mid-March for a role in the play Breaking Dad, Ross O'Carroll-Kelly's sequel to Between Foxrock and a Hard Place."
 As well as the US, Celtic Woman visited Brazil, the UK, and Europe in Autumn 2014 on their Emerald Tour, making their debut in Brazil and the UK.

 Celtic Woman toured the US for their "Symphony Tour" in December 2014.

+Shortly before the beginning of the Emerald Tour on 14 February 2014, management announced that Lisa Lambe would be leaving the tour at the beginning of March, with Lynn Hilary returning to take her place.
+Lambe was slated to return during the summer, though no specific date was given.

+In late 2014, Lambe shared she would be leaving Celtic Woman for a while to work on a solo album.
+She announced that her departure was permanent in early 2015 to promote her solo album and tour.
+Lynn Hilary again returned and took Lambe's place.
+It was later announced both Hilary and Alex Sharpe would be returning for the Decade 10th Anniversary tour along with Méav.